Skip to main content

 Lunch vs. Dinner at Republica

 Republica does not serve lunch.
 Hours run Wednesday to Sunday, dinner only, from 4:30 PM.
 There is no daytime option here, which is worth knowing if you're planning around a weekend afternoon or a business lunch.
 The dinner-only format does tighten the experience: the kitchen is focused on a single service window each day, which typically shows in consistency and pacing.
-If you're comparing Republica to other Portland options for a midday meal, you'll need to look elsewhere, Coquine in Mount Tabor runs lunch and is worth considering for a daytime sit-down.
+If you're comparing Republica to other Portland options for a midday meal, you'll need to look elsewhere, Coquine in Mount Tabor runs lunch and works for a daytime sit-down.
 For dinner, Republica's concentrated service window works in your favour.

 Is It Worth Booking for a Special Occasion?